chrisboakes/nuxt-vue-demo/README.md

 - Overhead of loading a framework
 - Lack of internal knowledge
-- Cannot seem to separate static and server-side rendering cleanly
+- Cannot seem to separate static and server-side rendering cleanly so the application only shows server and client-side rendering

 ## Further research